-Why didn't municipal governments adjust their tax incentive spending in response to the transparency requirements imposed by GASB 77?
-We investigate two (related) potential explanations.
-First, it is possible that the problem is one of compliance; cities could simply be failing to report their incentives (noncompliance) or reporting strategically/selectively, meaning that the policy change failed to increase transparency in the first place.
-Second, our original survey of hundreds of policymakers (local elected officials and finance officers) showed that most officials were unfamiliar (or only passingly familiar) with GASB 77.
+We investigate two related potential explanations for why municipal governments didn't adjust their tax incentive spending in response to GASB 77.
+First, it is possible that the problem is one of compliance; cities could simply be failing to report their incentives (non-compliance) or reporting strategically/selectively, meaning that the policy change failed to increase transparency in the first place.
+Second, our original survey of hundreds of policy-makers (local elected officials and finance officers) showed that most officials were unfamiliar or only passingly familiar with GASB 77.
 It is possible that the policy change was so minimally salient that elected officials were unaware that their accountants had implemented it, preventing them from changing incentive spending in response.
 In this section, we evaluate these possibilities using observational data, large-N elite surveys of policymakers, as well as in-depth elite interviews with policy analysts.